beynd/blog/getting-our-first-1000-users.md

 }
 ---

-# Getting our first 1000 users: How we approach traction at Beyond

 Traction is a big topic for us at Beyond right now!
 I'd like to share how we approach this important topic.

 Traction is the quantitative evidence of customer demand.
 I regard traction to be a sub-topic of marketing.
 It's focused primarily on getting early momentum, and evidence that your product works.